1. Navigator (aka, this trusty blog!)

 2. That email thing everyone talks about

-In my first year at UON I never checked my emails and therefore I did not realise that the fees office had been trying to contact me about overdue fees.
-After five ignored emails my uni account was blocked right before all my final assignments were due and when I finally called to find out what’s going on, I was told that I enrolled as a New Zealand citizen and owed tuition fees (I am not a New Zealand citizen by the way).
+In my first year at uni, I never checked my emails and therefore I did not realise that the Fees Office had been trying to contact me about overdue fees.
+After five ignored emails, my uni account was blocked right before all my final assignments were due and when I finally called to find out what’s going on, I was told that I enrolled as a New Zealand citizen and owed tuition fees (I am not a New Zealand citizen by the way).
 It’s quite horrific hearing you owe $4,000 you don’t have… trust me, I know.
 Paperwork was filed and corrected which fixed the problem, but moral of the story is if I would have just checked my uni emails this would have been sorted with way less stress.

 I am now logged in to my emails through Outlook on my phone so I get notifications when I receive an email (I’m not having the citizenship mishap happen to me again).

-You’ll stay informed of upcoming events like gigs on campus, stress less week, parties, Brazilian dance lessons and nutrition week.
+You’ll stay informed of upcoming important dates like enrolment, exams, and Fully Graded Date, events like gigs on campus, Stress Less week, and parties, and support services such as Counselling and Academic Learning Support.
 They also post job alerts from the latest job listings from Career Hub.
-Other posts include UON tips, tricks and support like exam pop-up stalls that provide you with chocolate after your exam – you wouldn’t want to miss out on that!
+Other posts include uni tips, tricks, and support like food freebies in the Library if you’re study late night before exams – you wouldn’t want to miss out on that!

 AskUON is a great tool provided by the uni.
 Essentially it is a search engine that answers any queries you may have about uni.
 You can seriously type in anything uni related to AskUON – no joke.
 For example, what are the dates for Summer Term?
 What will my tuition fees be?
 What’s the difference between HECS-HELP and FEE-HELP?
 Or can I resubmit assignments on Turnitin?